Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning: Preliminaries

 \end{definition}

 The Boolean semantic of STL is a special instance of the spatial robustness semantic.
 Let $\phi$ be an STL formula, $\s=s_0s_1\cdots$ be a signal and $t\in \mathbb{N}$ be a time instant.
-We say $\phi$ is satisfied by $\s$ at $t$ , denoted by $\s[t]\models \phi$ if its robust value is larger than zero, i.e.,
+We say $\phi$ is satisfied by $\s$ at $t$ , denoted by $\s[t]\models \phi$ if its robust value is larger than zero, i.e., We also define the \emph{characteristic function} of the STL formula $\phi$ w.r.t.\ signal $\s$ at time instant $t$ by